 THE RNLI - The national organisation

 Bloodhound trials - a description of Ravenscars bloodhound trials

 Emigration to the new world - Emigration to the New World from the Yorkshire coast

 A week in the Whitby Lifeboat - A terrible tragedy and a gallant rescue.

 The Dogger bank incident - The Russian navy open fire on Hull trawlers in 1904.

 Rohilla - The hospital ship wrecked off Saltwick Bay.

-If you wish to write your own historical article then many sources are available at Scarborough Library.
-Local newspapers go right back to 1839 on Microfilm.
-Its really not so difficult.
-This site is open to articles written by everyone.
-Personal accounts are a rich source of maritime heritage.
-They bring to life the world of the fisher people.
-If you want help and advice on writing articles then contact our webmaster at email@example.com or phone 07790979067.
+If you wish to contribute your own articles then many sources are available including our archives, Scarborough Library, Scarborough Museums Trust etc. Local newspapers go back to 1839 on Microfilm at the Library.
+Personal accounts are a rich source of local heritage and they bring to life the world of ordinary people.

 None of the articles or contents of this webite are necessarily representative of the views or opinions of the SMHC committee or its members.
 Any individual can submit an article and they are not necessarily edited for content or opinion by the SMHC team.